Catholics Grapple With a Trump Candidacy

 Trump pleased many pro-life leaders by hiring John Mashburn, a longtime conservative congressional aide, to be his policy director.
 Mashburn is pro-life and has worked for several pro-life lawmakers on Capitol Hill, including the late Sen. Jesse Helms and former Senate Republican Majority Leader Trent Lott.
 Several pro-life officials saw Mashburn’s hiring as a hopeful sign.

-Marjorie Dannenfelser, president of the pro-life Susan B. Anthony List, told the Register that Trump has already made commitments to the pro-life cause, such as vowing to defund Planned Parenthood, appointing strict constitutionalist judges to the Supreme Court, as well as supporting and advancing the Pain-Capable Unborn Child Protection Act.
+Marjorie Dannenfelser, president of the pro-life Susan B. Anthony List, told the Register that Trump has already made commitments to the pro-life cause, such as vowing to defund Planned Parenthood and appoint strict constitutionalist judges to the Supreme Court, as well as supporting and advancing the Pain-Capable Unborn Child Protection Act.

 If elected president, Dannenfelser said pro-life leaders would expect and fight for Trump’s fidelity to the specific pro-life commitments he has made on the campaign trail.